boston-dynamics/bosdyn-hospital-bot/vitals_collection/drspot/README.md

 export DRSPOT_THERMAL_NS=flir_camera
 ```

+Then restart any running ROS nodes.
+On the SpotCORE, run `sudo systemctl restart roslaunch.service`.

 ## Namespace the vitals measurement nodes to discard their measurements

 This is useful if you want to replay all topics from a bag, but also use e.g. the respiratory_rate node to plot the frequency-domain analysis.